Filtered Spectral Projection for Quantum Principal Component Analysis: Filtered Spectral Projection Algorithm

 \begin{proposition}[Gap-Dependent Bias Amplification] Let $\rho$ be Hermitian with ordered eigenvalues $\lambda_1 \ge \lambda_2 \ge \cdots$.
 If $\lambda_1 > \lambda_2$ and the initial state has nonzero overlap with the dominant eigenvector, then the overlap produced by FSPA increases monotonically with the number of rounds.
 The convergence rate is governed by $\lambda_1/\lambda_2$, equivalently by the spectral gap.
 If $\lambda_1 = \lambda_2$, convergence is only to the corresponding invariant subspace. \end{proposition}

 \begin{proposition}[Subspace Convergence] Let the dominant eigenspace of $\rho$ have degeneracy $R \ge 1$, i.e., $\lambda_1 = \cdots = \lambda_R > \lambda_{R+1}$.
-Then, in the limit of infinite amplification rounds $T \to \infty$, FSPA produces a normalized state whose fidelity with the dominant invariant subspace approaches unity.
-Convergence to a unique eigenvector is not guaranteed unless degeneracy is lifted. \end{proposition}
+Then, in the limit of infinite amplification rounds $T \to \infty$, FSPA produces a normalized state whose fidelity with the dominant invariant subspace $\mathcal{S}_R$ approaches unity.
+Convergence to a unique eigenvector is not guaranteed unless degeneracy is lifted.
+A quantitative convergence rate is given in Theorem~\ref{thm:subspace_complexity}. \end{proposition}

 These propositions clarify the roles of scale invariance, spectral ratios, and degeneracy.
 The main quantitative guarantee is the following.